How to Track Your Crypto Portfolio Like a Pro

 Populate your portfolio by adding each coin you own along with the quantity and purchase price.
 Accurate entry here is the foundation for reliable P&L tracking.

-• Review the portfolio summary to confirm everything looks correct
+- Review the portfolio summary to confirm everything looks correct and that your total value matches what you see on your exchanges

-Tip: If you are unsure of your exact purchase price, check your exchange's trade history.
-Accurate cost basis now means accurate profit and loss numbers going forward.
+Tip: If you are unsure of your exact purchase price, check your exchange's trade history or download your transaction CSV.
+Accurate cost basis now means accurate profit and loss numbers going forward — and saves you hours of reconciliation at tax time.

 Connect Your Exchanges